A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Results

 \subsection{Probability of finding \emph{Gaia} black holes}

-We apply our forward modeling framework to determine the probability of inclusion of \emph{Gaia} BH1 \citep{El-Badry:2023a, Chakrabarti:2023}, \emph{Gaia} BH2 \citep{El-Badry:2023b}, and \emph{Gaia} BH3 \citep{Panuzzo:2024} in the \emph{Gaia} DR3 NSS astrometric orbits catalog.
+We apply our forward modeling framework to determine the probability of inclusion of \emph{Gaia} BH1 \citep{El-Badry:2023a, Chakrabarti:2023} and \emph{Gaia} BH2 \citep{El-Badry:2023b} in the \emph{Gaia} DR3 NSS astrometric orbits catalog.
+We do not calculate the probability for \emph{Gaia} BH3 \citep{Panuzzo:2024} because its orbital period is much longer than 1500 days, where our \ruwe\, model breaks down.
 We calculate the probability as a function of sky position, orbital period, eccentricity, parallax, and the component magnitudes and masses.
-We integrate over random inclinations in $|\cos i|$.
+We integrate over random inclinations that are uniform in $|\cos i|$.

-We find the probability of Gaia BH1 ((RA, Dec) = (262.17, --0.58) deg, $P_{orb} = 186$ day, $e = 0.45$, $\varpi = 2.09$ mas, $M_* = 0.93 M_\odot$, $M_\bullet = 9.62 M_\odot$, $G_* = 13.77$ mag) being included in the \emph{Gaia} DR3 NSS astrometric orbit catalog to be 33\%.
+We find the probability of Gaia BH1 ((RA, Dec) = (262.17, --0.58) deg, $P_{orb} = 186$ day, $e = 0.45$, $\varpi = 2.09$ mas, $M_* = 0.93 M_\odot$, $M_\bullet = 9.62 M_\odot$, $G_* = 13.77$ mag) being included in the \emph{Gaia} DR3 NSS astrometric orbit catalog to be 38\%.
 We also vary the location of BH1 on the sky and its distance from the Sun (Figure \ref{fig:bh_sky_distance}) and consider how its probability of inclusion in the \emph{Gaia} DR3 NSS astrometric orbit catalog changes.
-Since Gaia BH1 was located near the ecliptic plane, it had a relatively low probability of inclusion; toward the ecliptic poles, the inclusion probability would have been closer to 70--90\%.
-Gaia BH1 was also relatively close by, at a distance of about 500 pc.
+Since Gaia BH1 is located near the ecliptic plane, it had a relatively low probability of inclusion; toward the ecliptic poles, the inclusion probability would have been closer to 60--80\%.
+Gaia BH1 is also relatively close by, at a distance of about 500 pc.
 Had it been at the same (RA, Dec) but slightly farther away, at 600 pc or more, it would not have made it into the NSS catalog.
 Conversely, had it been slightly closer, 400 pc or less, it would have had $>80\%$ probability of making it into the catalog.
-This suggests that if there were Gaia BH1-like systems within a few hundred pc of the Sun, they should have been included in the \emph{Gaia} DR3 NSS astrometric orbits catalog; the lack of such detections suggests that there are no or few Gaia BH1-like sources within 300--400 pc of the Sun.
+This suggests that if there are Gaia BH1-like systems within a few hundred pc of the Sun, they should have been included in the \emph{Gaia} DR3 NSS astrometric orbits catalog; the lack of such detections suggests that there are no or few Gaia BH1-like sources within 300--400 pc of the Sun.